About CSNN: Frequently-Asked Questions

-- CSNN is the largest and leading holistic nutrition school in Canada which provides both classroom and distance education formats.
+- CSNN is the largest and leading holistic nutrition school in Canada which provides both classroom and online education formats.

-- CSNN was the first holistic nutrition school to offer a practical science-based curriculum in natural nutrition.
+- CSNN was the first holistic nutrition school to offer a practical science-based curriculum in the classroom.

-- CSNN is dedicated to quality education and offers both a foundation Natural Nutrition diploma program plus an Advanced Holistic Nutrition™ diploma program.
+- CSNN is dedicated to quality education and offers both a foundation Natural Nutrition diploma program plus Advanced Holistic Nutrition™ workshops.